huggingface/blog/how-to-train.md

 tokenizer.save(".", "esperberto")
 ```

-And here's a slightly accelerated capture of the output:
+And here’s a slightly accelerated capture of the output:

 ![tokenizers](assets/tokenizers-fast.gif)